chrisseaton/rhizome/doc/disassembler.md

-# RubyJIT
+# RhizomeRuby

 ## Disassembler

-The RubyJIT disassembler is the reverse of the assembler.
+The Rhizome disassembler is the reverse of the assembler.
 It takes binary machine code and gives you a human-readable assembly code that can be printed to the screen.

 ### Why we need it

-Inside RubyJIT there is never a textual representation of the assembly code that we generate.
+Inside Rhizome there is never a textual representation of the assembly code that we generate.
 The code generator calls methods on the assembler which builds up an array of machine code bytes.
 In a conventional static compiler, the code generator often generates a text stream that is then fed into the assembler, in human-readable assembly code text syntax.
 If you want to read the assembly code, you can just get that text stream.

-RubyJIT doesn't generate an intermediate text format because we run everything inside the Ruby process and so we can communicate between stages of our compiler using objects.
+Rhizome doesn't generate an intermediate text format because we run everything inside the Ruby process and so we can communicate between stages of our compiler using objects.

-So if we do ever want to read the assembly code that RubyJIT produces then we need to have a tool to reproduce it from the binary machine code.
+So if we do ever want to read the assembly code that Rhizome produces then we need to have a tool to reproduce it from the binary machine code.
 This is what the disassembler does.